Multi-manifold Attention for Vision Transformers: Related work

-To improve local attention and enhance the feature extraction capabilities of ViTs, Han \etal combined Transformer networks at patch and pixel levels to produce better representations with rich local and global information~\cite{Author7}.
-Meanwhile, the CSWin Transformer~\cite{Author50} achieves strong modeling capabilities by performing self-attention in horizontal and vertical stripes in parallel, while A-ViT~\cite{Author49} adaptively adjusts the inference cost of ViTs for images of different complexity by reducing the number of processed tokens as inference proceeds.
-To further reduce computational cost, several works approximated the quadratic operations in self-attention by low-rank matrices~\cite{Author33}, positive orthogonal random features~\cite{Author35}, locality-sensitive hashing~\cite{Author34} and memory-efficient coupling attention maps~\cite{Author36}.
+To improve local attention and enhance the feature extraction capabilities of ViTs, Han \emph{et al.} combined Transformer networks at patch and pixel levels to produce better representations with rich local and global information \cite{Author7}.
+Meanwhile, the CSWin Transformer \cite{Author50} achieves strong modeling capabilities by performing self-attention in horizontal and vertical stripes in parallel, while A-ViT \cite{Author49} adaptively adjusts the inference cost of ViTs for images of different complexity by reducing the number of processed tokens as inference proceeds.
+In a similar fashion, the authors in \cite{Author66} combined locally-grouped self-attention and global sub-sampled attention in a Vision Transformer, achieving competitive image classification and object detection results.
+To further reduce computational cost, several works approximated the quadratic operations in self-attention by low-rank matrices \cite{Author33}, positive orthogonal random features \cite{Author35}, locality-sensitive hashing \cite{Author34} and memory-efficient coupling attention maps \cite{Author36}.
+On the other hand, the authors in \cite{Author63} replaced the attention mechanism with a spatial pooling operation, demonstrating that the resulted MetaFormer can achieve state-of-the-art performance in several computer vision tasks.

-Recognizing that a fixed resolution across the entire network neglects fine-grained information and brings heavy computational costs, several works proposed hierarchical structures for ViTs.
-Yuan \etal proposed the hierarchical structuring of the patch embeddings through the combination of neighbouring embeddings into a single one~\cite{Author8}.
-Similarly, the Token Pyramid Vision Transformer produces scale-aware semantic features by processing tokens from various scales into a single token to augment the representation~\cite{Author51}.
-Other ViTs reduce the spatial dimensions of the output progressively, similarly to CNNs, using spatial-reduction attention or pooling layers~\cite{Author10,Author11}.
-Finally, the Swin Transformer employs shifting windows in each layer to create hierarchical global and boundary features through cross-window interactions~\cite{Author9}.

-Realizing that ViTs need sufficiently large datasets to perform well, Hassani \etal proposed three compact ViT architectures, namely ViT-Lite, Compact Vision Transformers (CVTs) and Compact Convolutional Transformers (CCTs)~\cite{Author1}.
+Realizing that ViTs need sufficiently large datasets to perform well, Hassani \emph{et al.} proposed three compact ViT architectures, namely ViT-Lite, Compact Vision Transformers (CVTs) and Compact Convolutional Transformers (CCTs) \cite{Author1}.
 ViT-Lite is similar to the original ViT but with smaller patch sizing suitable for small datasets.
 CVTs expand on ViT-Lite by pooling the sequential information from the Transformer, eliminating the need for the extra classification token.
 Finally, CCTs further expand on CVTs by adding convolutional blocks to the tokenization step, thus preserving local information while encoding relationships between patches, unlike the original ViT.